johngit23/Brainlink-API/README.md

 ## BrainLink ChatApp API

 Welcome to the BrainLink Chat App API!
-This API is built using Node.js, Express, MongoDB ans SocketIO to power a chat application where users can chat, share files and pictures, create caht groups, and many more.
+This API is built using Node.js, Express, MongoDB ans SocketIO to power a chat application where users can chat, share files and pictures, create and manage chat groups, and many more.

 ## Features